 Testimonials | Verdicts & Settlements

 Paul M. da Costa, Esq., is a partner at Snyder Sarno D’Aniello Maceri & da Costa LLC, and he is a certified civil trial attorney by the Supreme Court of New Jersey.
 Mr. da Costa is a member of the American Board of Trial Advocates (ABOTA)1 and a Fellow of the prestigious Litigation Counsel of America and is admitted to practice law in both the State of New Jersey and the District of Columbia.
-Mr. da Costa was also selected by his peers for inclusion in Woodward White's The Best Lawyers in America; in the field of Personal Injury Litigation for 2020.2 In 2020, Mr. da Costa was also selected for inclusion in Thomson Reuters’ New Jersey Super Lawyers Top 100 list.4 He dedicates his practice to protecting the rights of all individuals that have been wronged through no fault of their own.
+Mr. da Costa has also been selected for inclusion in Woodward White’s The Best Lawyers in America.
+Specifically, he was selected in 2020 for the field of Personal Injury Litigation - Plaintiffs, and he was selected in 2021 in the fields of Medical Malpractice Law - Plaintiffs and Personal Injury Litigation - Plaintiffs.2 In 2020, Mr. da Costa was also selected for inclusion in Thomson Reuters’ New Jersey Super Lawyers Top 100 list.4 He dedicates his practice to protecting the rights of all individuals that have been wronged through no fault of their own.

 Mr. da Costa has substantial experience handling high profile cases that garner media attention on a national, state and local level.
 His cases have been covered by numerous media outlets, including Time, CNN, MSNBC, ABC, CBS, Star Ledger, Bergen Record, The Huffington Post, USA Today, The Washington Post, AP news, New Jersey 12, CBS radio and others.
 He has a unique ability to offer his clients the care and compassion needed during their difficult times while simultaneously providing aggressive legal representation in the courtroom, in the media and the legislature.

-Currently, Mr. da Costa is representing numerous families and staff members that have fallen victim to COVID-19 inside of nursing homes, such as the Menlo Park Veterans Memorial Home and the Andover Subacute and Rehab facility where seventeen bodies were found piled up in a makeshift morgue.
+Currently, Mr. da Costa is representing numerous families and staff members that have fallen victim to COVID-19 inside of nursing homes, such as the Veterans Memorial Homes at Menlo Park and Paramus and the Andover Subacute and Rehab facility where seventeen bodies were found piled up in a makeshift morgue.
 In addition, Mr. da Costa also represents many of the families and children that were victims of the Adenovirus outbreak at The Wanaque Center for Nursing and Rehabilitation in late 2018.
 As part of his representation of the victims of the Adenovirus outbreak that claimed the lives of eleven children, he testified on behalf of his clients before the New Jersey Senate Health & Human Services Committee.
 His testimony on behalf of his clients and their children was described by a columnist for the North Jersey Record/USA Today Network as having spoken “eloquently on their behalf.”

 Mr. da Costa is dedicated to providing a voice to individuals that have been the victim of medical malpractice, nursing home malpractice, car accidents, truck accidents, motorcycle accidents, defective products, construction accidents, sexual abuse, birth injury, brain damage, burn injuries, spinal cord injuries and wrongful death.
 He focuses his practice in the areas of medical malpractice, products liability, mass torts and catastrophic personal injury cases.